AlejandroFNadal/obsidian_vault/AWS/EC2.md

 The script can be configured to run both on every startup or only in the first startup.

 It cannot be modified if the instance is running.
+The script, by default, runs at a root level.
+This means that if you clone a repo, it will be cloned at a / level.
+It will also be cloned with root ownership.

 ## Naming convention